Skip to main content

 Best practices

 • Request only the data you need.
-Use filters to keep result sets small and exports fast.
+Use filters (and, for object records, a focused select) to keep result sets small and exports fast.

 • Prefer incremental syncs.
-Use checkpoints such as updated_at so recurring jobs only request new or changed records.
+Use checkpoints such as updated_at (or timestamp for events) so recurring jobs only request new or changed records.

 • Design for retries.
 Store the job_id, job status, and processing checkpoint in your system.